-National jewelry museum is positioned in the heart of Tehran City on Central Bank of Iran and it has one of the finest and most extensive collection of jewelry in the Iran which include national jewels from Safavid, Afsharid, Qajar and Pahlavi era.
+National jewelry museum is positioned in the heart of Tehran City on Central Bank of Iran and it has one of the finest and most extensive collections of jewelry in Iran which include national jewels from Safavid, Afsharid, Qajar and Pahlavi era.

-National jewelry museum was built on 1955 and officially opened in same time with Central bank of Iran establishment on 1960 by “Mohammad Reza shah” (محمد رضا شاه – The last king of Iran from Pahlavi dynasty).
+National jewelry museum was built on 1955 and officially opened in the same time with Central bank of Iran establishment on 1960 by “Mohammad Reza Shah” (محمد رضا شاه – The last king of Iran from Pahlavi dynasty).

-Before that national jewels was kept in Golestan Palace by Qajar kings.
+Before that national jewel was kept in Golestan Palace by Qajar kings.

 Both fantastic diamonds are brought by Nader Shah Afshar (نادر شاه افشار- Nader is an Afsharid king) on 1739 from India and he gave current names on diamonds.

-Darya-e-Nour contain famous, oldest and biggest Pink Diamond in the world.
+Darya-e-Nour contains famous, oldest and biggest Pink Diamond in the world.

-According to the new rule which is approved by congress on 1929 in Reza shah pahlavi era, every paper money have to had financial back-up in the bank and they agreed that national jewels would as financial back-up of paper money and Rials as Iranian currency.
+According to the new rule which is approved by Congress on 1929 in Reza Shah Pahlavi era, every paper money has to have a financial back-up in the bank and they agreed that national jewels would as financial back-up of paper money and Rials as Iranian currency.

 Main National Jewels in This Museum

-- Princess Ashraf Ruby Tiara (Ashraf Pahlavi was sister of last king of Iran)
+- Princess Ashraf Ruby Tiara (Ashraf Pahlavi was the sister of the last king of Iran)

-- Empress Farah Emerald Tiara (Farah is spouse of last king of Iran)
+- Empress Farah Emerald Tiara (Farah is a spouse of the last king of Iran)